evertonrsc/py-imageprocessing/README.md

 The current implementation of this project utilizes [Google Gemini 2.5 Flash-Lite](https://ai.google.dev/gemini-api/docs/models) as the IA model to generate the list of image URLs.
 The integration with Google Gemini is done via the [Gemini API](https://ai.google.dev/api), more precisely using the [Google GenAI SDK](https://ai.google.dev/gemini-api/docs/libraries) available for Python to abstract calls to the methods defined in the API.

 Interacting with the Gemini API requires an [API key](https://ai.google.dev/gemini-api/docs/api-key).
 In the current implementation, the API key is [explicitly provided](https://ai.google.dev/gemini-api/docs/api-key#provide-api-key-explicitly) from a file.
-A personal, work, or school Google account is needed.
+A personal, work, or school Google account is needed to create a project and an API key via [Google AI Studio](https://aistudio.google.com/app/api-keys).

 The `generate_image_urls` function generates the list of image URLs.
 It uses two prompts submitted to Google Gemini via a client object that manages the interactions with the models.
 The first one requests the generation of image URLs: